 Socrates (470-399 b.c.e.)

-Alas, we have reached Socrates, one of the most famous Western philosophers.
 Socrates is to this day an enigmatic figure.
 Most of what we know of him comes from the dialogues written by his greatest student, Plato.
 Socrates never wrote anything down, and this alone is an indication of his character.
 Why write when you can live?
-Socrates might have said.
-His actions, his relations to other people and society, his command over his body and his mind—these things were of supreme importance to Socrates.
+His actions, his relations to other people and society, his command over his body and his mind—these things all contribute to Socrates' virtuous character.

 The Character of Socrates

-The character Plato presents is a complex one.
-There are numerous interpretations of his teachings.
-Socrates was ugly.
-This was fitting since outer beauty was of no consequence to him.
+The character Plato presents is a complex one, undoubtedly embellished.
+It was fitting that Socrates was ugly, since outer beauty was of no consequence to him.
 He was concerned with excellence of character, excellence of action, not physical appearance over which nobody has control.
 Socrates had such control of his mind and body that he was known to drink wine all night and never get drunk, never lose his ability to reason and philosophize at great length and in great detail.

 Socrates often highlighted the importance of self control.
 If we give into every impulse, every desire, he reasoned, we cannot fully appreciate them.
 Socrates did not advocate abstinence or the inhibition of all desire (as some Eastern thinkers do); he advocated the use of restraint when necessary.
 Think about the difference between eating an incredible, fattening meal every night for dinner and eating the meal once a month.
 Won’t you have a greater enjoyment of the meal if you have it less often rather than more often?
 Furthermore, it is difficult to cultivate likes and dislikes when you are only seeking the nearest pleasure.
 If you just want to get drunk, don’t you simply search for the cheapest, easiest method?
 But then, how to you learn to appreciate the subtle differences in good beers or wines?